AlCalzone/node-tradfri-client/README.md

     payload: string | object,
 }
 ```
-where the code the string representation of one of the defined [CoAP message codes](https://tools.ietf.org/html/rfc7252#section-12.1.2) and the payload is either a string or a JSON object.
+where the code is the string representation of one of the defined [CoAP message codes](https://tools.ietf.org/html/rfc7252#section-12.1.2) and the payload is either a string or a JSON object.

 ## Data structure